Samsung/tizen-docs/docs/application/native/tutorials/details/sec-privileges.md

 To effectively protect the device system and user private data, the Tizen security architecture is based on privileges and application signing of the Linux basic security model, which includes process isolation and mandatory access control.
-Since Tizen, as an open mobile platform, provides a wide range of features and experiences for users with a variety of applications, the users must be able to grant privileges for security-sensitive operations.
+Since Tizen, as an open platform, provides a wide range of features and experiences for users with a variety of applications, the users must be able to grant privileges for security-sensitive operations.